 Apart from hospital-based treatments, there are community-based sensitization programs that advise patients to seek medical treatment for addiction issues.
 These programs also seek to address problems regarding employment, livelihoods, etc. stemming from addiction.
 The focus is on changing attitudes, improving lifestyles and restoring the social connections that the substance users had lost.
 This is done by helping the person to get a job, be accepted in his family and society, take up recreation and hobbies, etc. However, there are several challenges in complete rehabilitation due to the complex nature of heavy alcohol use (which is discussed in more detail below).
 One of the major hurdles is that a comprehensive approach to addiction issues requires long-term individualized psychosocial care.

 The most well-known approach providing such care is the approach of the Alcoholics Anonymous, an international group of men and women with substance issues.
 One hundred Alcoholics Anonymous (AA) groups are working in Kerala (Manoj, 2016).
 They have regular meetings and members share their experience of having been an alcoholic and their journey of a sober life.
 They hold meetings with family members also.
 However, there are several challenges in the implementation of AA strategies.
 For instance, to deal with the cases of heavy users of alcohol, bringing structural changes is very difficult as such people come from diverse occupations and social backgrounds.
 For example, if someone who is a daily labourer (e.g. construction workers) has discarded his drinking habits, they still experience pressure that comes from associating with peers and friends who are heavy alcohol users.
 The social environment often continues to remain the same, leaving open the possibility of relapse.
 In Kerala, it is customary to offer alcohol as a reward for various categories of labourers.
-For instance, during a housewarming ceremony of a newly build house, the family typically arranges for a sumptuous meal accompanied with alcohol for the workers involved in the house construction..
+For instance, during a housewarming ceremony of a newly build house, the family typically arranges for a sumptuous meal accompanied with alcohol for the workers involved in the house construction.
 Apart from support groups, like AA the Government of Kerala has started several other programs as well.
 Punarjani and Vimukthi are the prevalent de-addiction programs in Kerala.

 Confidentiality is very important in the treatment of substance use in the Indian context, because of the stigma associated with de-addiction treatment (Parmar, Patil & Sarkar, 2017).
 That is one of the causes for people preferring Ayurvedic treatment for de-addiction.
 Scholars have shown how Ayurvedic treatment is generally viewed as being less invasive or aggressive for patients.
 Halliburton, in his book Mudpacks and Prozac (2016) describes how Ayurvedic treatment in Kerala is experienced by patients as generally offering a more pleasant process of treatment with no side effects.
 This is a big draw for heavy alcohol users who typically find detoxification to be a painful and unpleasant process.
 This could be also a reason to turn to Ayurvedic treatment for alcohol heavy use.